equinor/eit-robotic-avatar-two/web-client/README.md

 To run the dev server use `trunk serve` from the project root folder.

-If you are not using the dev container you need to install some dependensies:
+If you are not using the dev container then you need to install some dependencies:

 * Web asembely build target with: `rustup target add wasm32-unknown-unknown`
 * And install trunk using: `cargo install --locked trunk`